perrochon/simple-bedrock-script/README.md

 ## Updating add-ons

-If you are actively developing a resource pack (i.e. changing it) you need to increment the version number in two locations, the pack itself, and the world.
+If you are actively developing a resource pack (i.e. changing it) you may need to increment the version number in two locations, the pack itself, and the world.
+This is e.g. true if you replace a texture file.
+It will have to be reloaded into the world.

     \server\resource_packs\CoolAlliga\manifest.json
     \server\worlds\your_world\world_resource_packs.json

 Then restart the server, and it will pick the changes up (and prompt clients to download).
+If you just change a script, restarting the server seems enough.
+The scripts are read from source on server start.

 # 3. Scripts